Next: Lisp macro, Previous: Complete kill-region, Up: kill-region [Contents][Index]

 the code’s value and produces the side-effects, if any.

-In short, the bodyform part of a condition-case
+In short, the bodyform part of a condition-case expression

 determines what should happen when everything works correctly.